Target level of study

 36h

-The propagation speed of an intensity-modulated electromagnetic wave is measured by the phase shift of its modulation induced by its propagation.
+The propagation speed of an intensity-modulated electromagnetic wave is measured by measuring the phase shift of its modulation induced by its propagation.
 (TP speed of light)

 Hydrodynamics